 I get a lot more arguments from people telling me things like “Hey Riaz, you should definitely add in other criteria like testimonials or success stories to take into account in your ratings”

-While other elements may affect my rating, let me remind you that first and foremost, it’s my own review from my own blog so if you prefer information elsewhere, there are tons of other blogs which do reviews as well.
+While other elements may affect my rating, let me remind you that first and foremost, it’s my own review from my own blog so if you prefer information elsewhere, there are tons of other blogs that do reviews as well.

 Now let me explain in detail what I mean by the Plus and Minus Criteria which I mentioned earlier…